Tutorial: Create a module with a config plugin

 Although not required, we can use expo-module-scripts to make plugin development easier — it provides a recommended default configuration for TypeScript and Jest.
 For more information, see config plugins guide.

 Let's start by creating our plugin with this minimal boilerplate.
-This will create a plugin folder where we will write the plugin in TypeScript and add a app.plugin.js file in the project root, which will be the entry file for the plugin.
+This will create a plugin folder where we will write the plugin in TypeScript and add an app.plugin.js file in the project root, which will be the entry file for the plugin.

 1. Create a plugin/tsconfig.json file: